akiyamaSM/chibi/README.md

 # Controllers

-Every Controller used in the app should extends the Kolores\Controller\Controller Controller.
+Every Controller used in the app should extends the Chibi\Controller\Controller Controller.

 # Views
 You can pass data from controllers to the view via the view method